Bozeman Airport to Yellowstone: Rental Car, Shuttle, or Private Transfer?

 What I would choose for four common trips

 Summer family trip staying in West Yellowstone.
 Rent the car.
-Even though a shuttle exists, you will probably still want freedom for groceries, early gate times, and dinner without a fixed pickup schedule.
+Even though a shuttle may work with advance reservations, you will probably still want freedom for groceries, early gate times, and dinner without a fixed pickup schedule.

 Couple flying in for a winter Mammoth or Old Faithful lodge stay.
 The Yellowstone National Park Lodges winter shuttle is the cleanest no-driving option, but only if you are actually booked with them and your flight times fit their rules.

 One-night stop in Bozeman before a park run.
 Rent the car and leave early the next morning.
-It keeps your entrance choice flexible and makes it easier to pivot between Gardiner and West Yellowstone if weather changes.
+It keeps your entrance choice flexible, lets you handle downtown Bozeman parking without rushing, and makes it easier to pivot between Gardiner and West Yellowstone if weather changes.

 Late airport arrival with no transfer booked.
 Do not count on figuring out Yellowstone transportation on arrival.
 This is rental-car territory, or it is a “sleep in Bozeman and go tomorrow” night.